-- Capped resit grades and a maximum capped mark of 50 will be used for the purposes of award and aggregate calculation while uncapped resit marks will be used for the purposes of calculating the compensation aggregate required to achieve an award - 2 Each Sub-Board of Examiners will establish clear local rules regarding: (i) any course(s) designated as 'critical to assessment' and (ii) if the overall classification of a Distinction or Merit award will be determined by any other criteria in addition to sections 2.4.1 and 2.4.2.
+1 Each Sub-Board of Examiners will establish clear local rules regarding: (i) any course(s) designated as 'critical to assessment' and (ii) if the overall classification of a Distinction or Merit award will be determined by any other criteria in addition to sections 2.4.1 and 2.4.2.
 The School will publish a list of local rules in the Calendar.
-Each Sub-Board will also ensure its local rules are published in the relevant departmental student handbook(s). - 3 The aggregate for each student is the sum of the relevant classification marks. - 4 In cases where a student could potentially incur more than one drop in the overall award calculation, e.g. resitting a Bad Fail and subsequently requiring compensation in order to be awarded, only one drop in the overall award calculation will be applied.
+Each Sub-Board will also ensure its local rules are published in the relevant departmental student handbook(s).

+2 The aggregate for each student is the sum of the relevant classification marks.

+3 In cases where a student could potentially incur more than one drop in the overall award calculation, e.g. resitting a Bad Fail and subsequently requiring compensation in order to be awarded, only one drop in the overall award calculation will be applied.